-These devices a focused to detect the behaviour of a target within a focus area.
-These applications are comparable to Radar applications (see clause 6.5.3).
+These devices are focused to detect the behaviour of a target within a focus area.
 With the possible huge bandwidth such devices are able to separate between target, have a good range resolution and in addition, based on the spectral reflection an object classification (kind, speed,..) is possible.

-The keyword for such applications are presence detection, gesture detection and movement control.
+Such applications are commonly referred to as presence detection, gesture detection and movement control.

-Radar like UWB is also used on combination with tracking applications.
-This allows more flexibility for the use, e.g. hands-free door opening, monitoring of fallen elderly people or implant communication / body area networks… The benefit for UWB is that communication/tracking and sensing could be realized under the same regulation and within the same frequency range and also the same hardware could be used.
+Radar-like UWB is also used in combination with tracking applications.
+This allows more flexibility for the use case, e.g. hands-free door opening, monitoring of fallen people or implant communication and body area networks.
+The benefit for UWB is that communication/tracking and sensing could be realized under the same regulation, within the same frequency range and with the same hardware.

-In addition is the huge bandwidth and the adjustment possibility for the best frequency range (physical) allow UWB material investigation applications to separate objects within another one or allow to determine the material behaviour.
+The huge bandwidth and the adjustment possibility for the best PHY frequency range allow UWB material investigation applications to separate nested objects or to determine the material behaviour.

-The keywords and the use of such applications are widespread.
+The Use of such applications are widespread.
 We can find UWB sensing applications in the medical domain e.g. for hearth/breath monitoring/measurement or tumor detection (see 6.5.2).
 In the building sector we can find it for ground and wall scanning (object detection) or humidity measurement (see clause 6.5.5).
 In the Industrial sector we can find UWB for material mix determination (% of one material within another one) or material behaviour (humidity, speed, …)(see clause 6.5.5).

 But not only in these sectors the possibility of material investigation is used in farming (humidity, material classification...) within vehicles (driver monitoring) (see clause 6.5.4) and many more.